Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 <!-- todo: update when hot-reloading actually works -->
 1. Ensure `docker` is installed.
-2. `docker compose up --build --wait` at the root of the repo.
+2. `docker compose up --build --wait` at the root of the repository.
 3. Make a request to the app (`curl` or in a browser): `localhost:3000`.
 4. `docker compose down` to stop the app.

 ### Viewing container logs

 1. Start the app (see above).
-2. `docker compose logs` at the root of the repo.
+2. `docker compose logs` at the root of the repository.
 (Add `-f` at the end to stream the logs)

 ### Enabling "hot reloading"